adlnet/xAPI-Spec/xAPI-Data.md

 </table>

 ###### <a name="2.4.4.1.s10"></a>Response Patterns
-The table below outlines the format of the strings within correctResponsesPattern property for each interaction type.
+The table below outlines the format of the strings within "correctResponsesPattern" property for each interaction type.
-This format is also used to represent the learner's response within the result object.
+This format is also used to represent the learner's response within the Result Object.
 These formats were originally based on the requirements relating to "cmi.interactions.n.correct_responses.n.pattern" as defined in the SCORM 2004 4th Edition Run-Time Environment.
 See [Appendix C](#Appendix2C) for examples of each format.